Skip to content

 • version: the version string for your component

-The version can be an arbitrary string and can not end in -SNAPSHOT , since this is the reserved string used to identify versions that are currently in development.
-However we strongly suggest that you used [semantic versioning] http://semver.org to assist your users in their version choice.
+The version can be an arbitrary string but cannot end in -SNAPSHOT, since this is the reserved string used to identify versions that are currently in development.
+However we strongly suggest that you use [semantic versioning] http://semver.org to assist your users in their version choices.

 <groupId>com.example.applications</groupId>